kmbarragan/Clim680_FinalProject/Outline.md

 ## Proposed Analysis
 I plan to use the data sets above to conduct the following analysis:

-* Calculate annual monthly mean, climatology and anomalies of 500hPa, and 2 meter surface temperature
+* Calculate annual monthly mean, climatology and anomalies of 500hPa geopotential height

 * Calculate composites of 500hPa based on PNA phases